OFFRE LISEUSES

 Résumé

-Shirley Martin traveled frequently to Dallas, enlisted her children to help interview key witnesses, and irritated J. Edgar Hoover with her "antagonistic" attitude toward the FBI.
-Maggie Field hosted a screening of a bootleg copy of the Zapruder film and fundraised for a new investigation.
-And at the center of the story is Sylvia Meagher-a born-and-raised New Yorker who lived in the Village and worked at the United Nations, was devoted to the ballet and the Mets, cultivated fierce friendships and firm grudges, and dedicated twenty-five years to her conviction that the whole truth of JFK's assassination had not been told.
-Meticulously researched and engrossing,?The Housewives Underground takes readers through the turbulent 1960s and 1970s-a time when more Americans began questioning what the government was telling them-revealing the incredible lives of Sylvia and her fellow so-called "Housewives" and bringing to light the crucial, overlooked role they played in asking the first, hardest questions about one of the most shocking events in American history.
+Edgar Hoover with her "antagonistic" attitude toward the FBI.
+And at the center of the story is Sylvia Meagher-a born-and-raised New Yorker who was devoted to the ballet and the Mets, cultivated fierce friendships and firm grudges, and dedicated twenty-five years to her conviction that the whole truth of JFK's assassination had not been told.
+Painstakingly researched and engrossing,?The Housewives Underground takes readers back to the turbulent 1960s and 1970s-a time when Americans' belief in their government was eroding-introducing readers to the so-called housewives who asked the first, hardest questions about one of the most shocking events in American history.